 If you’re building things, you’ll need to drill good, straight holes sooner rather than later.
 For jobs that require precision, a hand drill is not stable enough, unless you have a really steady hand.
 The most common way to solve this problem is by adding a drill press to your workshop.

-A mini mill is similar to a drill press, but has a lot more capabilities.
+A mill is similar to a drill press, but has a lot more capabilities.
 The drill press can only make holes vertically in a surface (which is the most common thing you’ll need), but the mill can cut with the side of tools to create grooves, and can make holes at angles since it moves on 3 axis instead of only the vertical axis.
 Mills are more expensive than drill presses of a similar size since they are more complex, but it’s worth buying one if you only want to add one machine to your workshop and want to maximize the what you are able to do machining-wise.

 Mills hold various tools to cut through the parts you’re working on.
 Most mills comes with a few cutting tools, but you’ll most likely need to purchase additional ones depending on the work you’re looking to do.
 You’ll also need a variety of clamps to help secure your work.

 Also, all mills also comes with a work table that can move the work on the x and y axis (the tool of the machine itself being the z axis).
 The size of the table will influence the size of the part you’ll be able to work on.

 In this article, we’ll review the best mini mills available to a hobbyist:

 - Erie Tools Variable Speed Mini Milling Machine

 - JET JMD-18 350018 230-Volt 1 Phase Milling/Drilling Machine

 - Grizzly G0758Z – 6″ x 20″ 3/4 HP Mill/Drill

 Mills are no more dangerous than a drill if you handle them properly, but you should still use common sense while using one :